A close-up image of a pangolin in a tree

 Mona the pangolin © Tessa Ullmann

-Pangolins are the world’s most trafficked mammals.
-Historically they’ve been hunted for their meat, bile, scales and claws, and their scales are used in traditional medicine in China and Vietnam.
+Pangolins are the most trafficked mammals in the world.
+Historically they’ve been hunted for their meat, bile, scales and claws, and pangolin scales are used in traditional medicine in China and Vietnam.

-High levels of hunting and poaching for the illicit trade in their meat and scales – for traditional medicines in Asia – mean there has been a dramatic decrease in pangolin populations over the last 15 years.
+High levels of pangolin hunting and poaching for the illegal trade in their meat and scales – used for traditional medicines in Asia – mean there has been a dramatic decrease in pangolin populations over the last 15 years.

 What is Born Free doing to help pangolins?